microtrain/bootcamp/09-PHP/05-MailgunAPI.md

 vendor/
 ```

 We do not want to commit the vendor directory to our repo.
 So we will create a *.gitignore* file.
-From the VSC explorer create a file called *.gitignore* under the about project (Do not forget the preceding dot) and add the following line.
+From the VSC explorer create a file called *.gitignore* under the /example.com project (Do not forget the preceding dot) and add the following line.
 ```sh
 /vendor
 ```